Summer fruit tortrix moth (Adoxophyes orana Fischer von Röslerstamm)

 Various insecticides that are approved for control of colding moth, totrix moths or for general caterpillar control are likely to control summer fruit tortrix moth.

-- The pest may be controlled with indoxacarb (Steward), methoxyfenozide (Runner), spinosad (Tracer) or with Bacillus thuringiensis, applied to coincide with egg hatch usually in June.
+- The pest may be controlled with indoxacarb (Steward or Explicit), spinosad (Tracer) or with Bacillus thuringiensis (Dipel DF), applied to coincide with egg hatch usually in June.

 - Bacillus thuringiensis is considered to be of only moderate efficacy.
 The first spray should be applied at the onset of egg hatch of the first generation.
 Further sprays should be applied at 7-10 day intervals until the egg hatch period has ended.